richardschrammcom/a2a_registry/README.md

 Example interactions:
 ```
 Enter a query: Send an email to john@example.com saying hello
+Enter a query: Send an SMS to 555-123-4567 saying "Meeting at 3pm"
 Enter a query: What agents are available in the registry?
 Enter a query: exit
 ```